awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Minimum Origin SSL Protocol<a name="DownloadDistValuesOriginSSLProtocols"></a>

+**Note**
+This applies only to custom origins, including Amazon S3 bucket origins that *are* configured with static website hosting\.

 Choose the minimum TLS/SSL protocol that CloudFront can use when it establishes an HTTPS connection to your origin\.
 Lower TLS protocols are less secure, so we recommend that you choose the latest TLS protocol that your origin supports\.

 If you use the CloudFront API to set the TLS/SSL protocol for CloudFront to use, you cannot set a minimum protocol\.
 Instead, you specify all of the TLS/SSL protocols that CloudFront can use with your origin\.
 For more information, see [OriginSslProtocols](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_OriginSslProtocols.html) in the *Amazon CloudFront API Reference*\.